hjh3927/VISTA/README.md

-# AIVbyPS
+# VISTA
-Vectorization of architectural images based on path simplification
+Vectorization using Image Segmentation and Tuned Optimization Algorithm